HazyResearch/bazaar/distribute/README.md

     ```
     If termination is successful, the status information in `.state` will be deleted.

-Your parsed information should now be available as a tsv file in your working directory.
+Your parsed information should now be available as a tsv file named `result` in your working directory.

 ## Setup